Ph.D. in Hispanic Linguistics, Indiana University

 “Effects of morphological marking and noun class on the relationship between gender assignment and agreement in L2 Spanish.”
 American Association for Applied Linguistics (AAAL).
 Costa Mesa, California: April 21-24, 2007.

-INVITED PRESENTATIONS AND WORKSHOPS
+RECENT INVITED LECTURES AND WORKSHOPS

 “What does it mean to ‘know’ a language?” and “Where is language located in the brain?”
 Invited to give two seventy-five minute lectures for the Neuroscience Program.
 Wake Forest University, Winston-Salem, NC: November 11 and 16, 2010.